 grade diamonds will have the biggest jump in prices.
 For example, A 1.00-ct.
 D-Flawless diamond can cost much more than an E-color diamond of the same size and clarity.
 In addition to their rarity, diamonds with less body color will reflect more true color, increasing the appearance of shine and brilliance.

 Top gemological laboratories can distinguish diamonds on the basis of their diamond type, which is an important step in

 separating natural vs synthetic diamonds.
 Most mined diamonds are type Ia, which contain some nitrogen impurities.
 These impurities absorb certain wavelengths of light resulting in varying shades of yellow body color.
 They are also involved in causing blue fluorescence in diamonds.
 Type IIa diamonds are almost devoid of nitrogen and tend to be colorless and non-fluorescent.

-diamond is referred for advanced testing to determine whether it is a natural mined diamond or a synthetic man made diamond.
+diamond is referred for advanced testing to determine whether it is a naturally mined diamond or a synthetic man-made diamond.
 A natural mined D IF diamond that is type IIa is the rarest of all.